Lemon Olive Oil Snack Cake With Lemon Frosting

 - If you prefer to use cow’s milk you can use that in place of coconut milk.
 Either will work!
 I just love the lemon flavor paired with coconut milk, but I’ve made this both ways and it is delicious either way!

 - If you don’t have lemon flavor, you can substitute the coconut milk for fresh lemon juice in the frosting.
-This will yield a different flavored cake as lemon flavor is a sweet lemon flavor and real lemon juice is fairly tart.
-If you prefer the tart lemon flavor, then opt for lemon juice!
+This will yield a more tart lemon frosting as opposed to sweeter.

 - Make sure to store extra cake in an airtight container so it stays moist and fluffy.
-A cake dome is the best option for this, but you can also use a Tupperware if you cut up slices or plastic wrap in a pinch (though this is not the best option as it’s not totally airtight and it’s not eco friendly).
+A cake dome is the best option for this, but you can also use a Tupperware if you cut up slices or plastic wrap in a pinch.

 Yes, there's a simple adjustment for gluten free in the Notes at the bottom of the recipe.
 I even link the gluten free flour that was tested!